bticknor/PyPoT/README.md

 Y_t | \xi, \beta, X_t \sim^{iid} GPD(\xi, exp(\beta^T X_t))
 ```

-Where GPD is the Generalized Pareto Distribution, with a fixed location parameter.
+Where GPD is the Generalized Pareto Distribution with the location parameter (threshold) fixed at 0.
 The first model is the familiar univariate PoT analysis, and the second allows the $\sigma$ parameter to depend on covariates.